![]() deutsches Glossar |

 SUBSEQUENT FLANK PROTECTION

-A selective protective switch that, after the protected route element has released, will subsequently move to the protective position for another route element.
+selective protective points that, after the protected route element has released, will subsequently move to the protective position for another route element.

 SUPERIOR TRAIN